agroal/pgagroal/doc/CLI.md

 When a setting modification cannot be applied, the system returns the "old" setting value and, if `--verbose` is specified, the error indication:

 ```
-$ pgagroal-cli config-set max_connections 100
+$ pgagroal-cli conf set max_connections 100
 40

-$ pgagroal-cli config-set max_connections 100 --verbose
+$ pgagroal-cli conf set max_connections 100 --verbose
 max_connections = 40
 pgagroal-cli: Error (2)
 ```

-When a `config-set` cannot be applied, the system will report in the logs an indication about the problem.
+When a `conf set` cannot be applied, the system will report in the logs an indication about the problem.
 With regard to the previous example, the system reports in the logs something like the following (depending on your `log_level`):

 ```
 DEBUG Trying to change main configuration setting <max_connections> to <100>